CAUTION: This is an opinion post that purely expresses individual opinions and doesn’t intend to hurt anyone’s sentiments.

 Lime: The Oldest Cementing Material Known To Man.

 Building before the advent of cement:

-Use of lime started long back when they built palaces, forts, domes, vaults, which have lasted for thousands of years without any cement.
+The use of lime started long back when they built palaces, forts, domes, vaults, which have lasted for thousands of years without any cement.
 Many techniques were implemented like grinding, beating and fermenting lime for long periods of time and other herbal juices to add strength.
 All this gave enhanced results while using lime.
-Compared to cement the processes used in lime are time consuming and labour intensive but at the same time beautiful and rewarding.
+Compared to cement the processes used in lime are time-consuming and labour intensive but at the same time beautiful and rewarding.

-What makes lime so sustainable is that it goes through a process called lime cycle where the carbon dioxide generated during manufacture of lime from limestone is absorbed back converting the lime used in mortars/ plasters back to limestone after long period of time through a process known as carbonation.
-Admixtures developed throughout the world, which are natural extracts of herbs help imparting desired properties to lime mixes.
+What makes lime so sustainable is that it goes through a process called the lime cycle where the carbon dioxide generated during the manufacture of lime from limestone is absorbed back converting the lime used in mortars/ plasters back to limestone after a long period of time through a process known as carbonation.
+Admixtures developed throughout the world, which are natural extracts of herbs help impart desired properties to lime mixes.